-Derwen College was the first provider in Shropshire to run the Duke of Edinburgh’s Award to a group of participants with Special Educational Needs and Disabilities (SEND).
+Derwen College was the first provider in Shropshire to run the Duke of Edinburgh’s Award for students with Special Educational Needs and Disabilities (SEND).

-“The DofE programme challenges our students, giving them opportunities to develop skills for life and work.
-It promotes independence, pushing young people out of their comfort zone.”
+“The DofE programme challenges our students, giving them opportunities to develop skills for life and work and promoting independence.”

 The Duke of Edinburgh’s Award involves completing four sections:

-The Physical section is a chance for you focus on your health and fitness.
-It gives you the opportunity to work towards a healthy lifestyle and contribute to your physical and mental wellbeing.
+- Physical activities: gives you the opportunity to work towards a healthy lifestyle and contribute to your physical and mental wellbeing.

-The Skills section encourages you to develop practical and social skills and pursue your personal interests.
-It is an opportunity to learn new skills and discover new things.
+- Skills: encourages you to develop practical and social skills and pursue your personal interests.

-At Derwen the residential involves five days and four nights away from home, meeting and working alongside new people.
+- Residential: This is for Gold Level participants only and involves five days and four nights away from home.
 The residential is all about having new experiences, in a new environment and gaining new life skills.

 More information is available on the DofE website.